-Same Day ACH transfers are only available for the credit portion of the transaction.
+Same Day ACH transfers are available for the credit or debit portion of a transaction.

-As long as the transaction is initiated prior to 12 p.m., funds will arrive in the receiving bank account by the end of business that same day.
+Same Day ACH transactions must be initiated prior to 11:59 a.m. to have funds arrive in the receiving bank account by the end of business that same day.